How to Write a Complaint Letter (Canada)

 In many sectors—especially telecom and banking—regulators expect you to first attempt resolving your issue directly with the business in writing.

-Your dispute letter should be:
+Your complaint letter should be:

 - Clear — State the problem in plain language